 Today is Cinco de Mayo, which represents the anniversary of Mexico’s victory against the French forces of Napoleon III at the Battle of Puebla, on May 5, 1862.
 (Contrary to popular belief, the date is not Mexican Independence day, which is celebrated on September 16).
 President Benito Juárez had canceled its debts with European countries, incending France and causing them to invade.
 Although the Mexican army, led by General Ignacio Zaragoza, was outnumbered, they won after the day-long fight.
 Many of its members were Indigenous Mexicans from various backgrounds who united in solidarity against a common enemy (History).

 But this wasn’t just a fight about money.
 Some scholars believe that the French were looking to invade Mexico and set up a base to support the Confederate South, which was in the midst of fighting the Civil War.
 The North had stopped exporting cotton to France during this time, forcing textile manufacturers to lay off workers.
-France saw an opportunity in forging a new alliance, helping the South maintain the institution of slavery in exchange for cotton (Remezcla).
+France saw an opportunity to forge a new alliance, helping the South maintain the institution of slavery in exchange for cotton (Remezcla).
 If Mexico had lost that battle, France could have colonized Mexico and potentially influenced the outcome of the Civil War (wbur).
-The French did gain control of Mexico City a year later, but by then, the North had an advantage (Remezcla).
+The French did gain control of Mexico City a year later, but the North had an advantage (Remezcla).